Gluten-Free Restaurants You Have to Try in Alaska

 This is a cupcake shop that has some gluten-free options.
 They are kept in the back, away from the other cupcakes.
 If you don’t see them displayed, ask.
 They bring them out and put the icing on them after you order them so you can even pick your combinations.
 There are chocolate and vanilla cupcakes and the same options for the icing.

-We went to the bakery one afternoon because we were killing time.
-We weren’t sure there would be gluten-free options.
-I only ordered a few.
+We went to the bakery one afternoon to kill time.
+We weren’t sure there would be gluten-free options, so I only ordered a few.

 The cupcakes were excellent, and we went back to get more of them!